 Generally, we conduct our work within two metres of the property line in accordance with approved city permits.
 This area is referred to as the utility right-of-way.

-For an aerial installation, we connect a fibre cable along the aerial network (typically installed next to a pole and attached to the aerial strand) and directly to the house.
-When fibre optic internet is connected from the overhead grid, a series of hooks and pulleys are used to create a bridge from the utility poles to the rooftop.
+The first method is an aerial connection, in which we use a series of hooks and pulleys to bring the fibre cable from the utility pole to the rooftop of your home or business.
 Often, a utility pole on your property will be used to anchor the fibre optic strands along the way.
 We then install a small termination box onto the side of the house.